-Assessment Area 1: Group Eligibility Core group members (including board members, where applicable) reflect the identities and experiences of the YOF youth they are working with and for.
+Assessment Area 1: Eligibility Core group members (including board members, where applicable) reflect the identities and experiences of the YOF youth they are working with and for.
 The group operates as either youth-led or a youth-adult partnership.
-The application is complete and contains clear and detailed responses.
-The group exists independently of a larger organization (other not-for-profit), charitable organization or municipality, university, school, and/or hospital.
+The application is complete and contains clear and detailed responses. - The group exists independently of a larger organization (other not-for-profit), charitable organization or municipality, university, school, and/or hospital.
 The group is based in Ontario.
 The group has at least three core group members.
 More than 50% of core group members are at arm's length relationship to each other.
-YES The group is not a registered Charity.
-NO The group is a registered not-for-profit.
-If yes: Board members are clearly identified and reflect the identities and experiences of the YOF youth being served.
+The group is not a registered Charity.
+YES NO The group is a registered not-for-profit. - If yes: Board members are clearly identified and reflect the identities and experiences of the YOF youth being served.
 The project complies with OTF Policies.
 The group is in compliance with advocacy requirements of OTF's Eligibility Policy.
 Young people, ages 12-25, and/or those with disabilities are the clear and direct beneficiaries of the project.
-The group is either an unincorporated group or an incorporated not-for-profit corporation, with independently managed revenues of \$50,000 or less in either of the last two years.
+The group is either an unincorporated group or an incorporated not-for-profit corporation, with independently managed revenues of \$50,000 or less in either of

-Assessment Area 2: People Strong Youth Le eadership ☐ The group o fully operates as a youth-led group or a youth-adult partnership. o demonstrates that collectively they have the right mix of e, skills and experience to deliver this project.
-40% Assessment Are ea 3: Strategy Setting the Con text (Issue & idea) o has fully and clearly described the idea they want to test or pilot rch they will conduct, or the strategy work they will lead. , issue or opportunity connects to systemic barriers that YOF e. is an effective response to the need, issue or opportunity the addressing. responds well to the context and experiences of the young people are engaging through this project.
-60% Potential for Impact (Idea & impact) ☐ YOF yout h are clear and direct beneficiaries of the project. ☐ The chan project ide ges the group hopes to make can be achieved through their ea. ges or impacts the group hopes to make align with their chosen rity Outcome.
+Assessment Area 2: People Strong Youth Leadership The group fully operates as a youth-led group or a you The group demonstrates that collectively they have the knowledge, skills and experience to deliver this projection. ne right mix of Assessment Area 3: Strategy Setting the Context (Issue & idea) ☐ The group has fully and clearly described the idea the the research they will conduct, or the strategy work the The need, issue or opportunity connects to systemic youth face.
+The idea is an effective response to the need, issue of group is addressing. or opportunity the The idea responds well to the context and experience that they are engaging through this project. es of the young people 60% Potential for Impact (Idea & impact) ☐ YOF youth are clear and direct beneficiaries of the pr oject.
+The changes the group hopes to make can be achieved project idea. ed through their The changes or impacts the group hopes to make all YOF Priority Outcome. gn with their chosen